 Are They Good Layers?

 Yes, they do lay in winter.
 People bred them to be versatile and lay year-round.

-The chickens will lay better under optimal conditions, including having enough space.
+The chickens will lay better under optimal conditions, including having enough space and enough light.
+Supplement with artificial lighting if they don’t have access to sunlight.
 The end result is that they lay four eggs per week for the entire year—most of the time.

 Please note, not all hens will continue laying throughout the winter.
 They’re typically unbothered by cold, but if it gets a little too chilly for them they may stop laying for a while.
 It depends on the hen and her individual sensitivities.
 It can also depend on how bitter the climate is.